 Favorite ways to serve it

-- With dips: Pita bread tastes amazing served with hummus, tzatziki or dill dip.
+- With dips: Pita bread tastes amazing served on a big Mezze platter with hummus, tzatziki or dill dip.

 - Salads: Serve alongside a Greek salad, Mediterranean salad or cucumber tomato salad.

-- Wrap: Make an authentic Greek wrap, such as a gyro or chicken shawarma
+- Wrap: Make an authentic Greek wrap, such as a chicken gyro

 - Pita pocket: Slice the pita in half and stuff the pocket with your favorite fillings, such as chicken salad.